 - After the end of your session, spit the oil out, then rinse the mouth with warm salt water.
 Salt water rinsing isn’t absolutely necessary, but is very helpful.
 You may then brush teeth very thoroughly with soap.
 Yes, SOAP.
 If using bar soap, swipe the brush across the bar and then rinse the bar to keep it clean.
 If using a liquid soap, you can just put a less-than-pea sized amount on the toothbrush.
 Brushing with soap doesn’t taste bad at all.
 It just foams more than toothpaste.
 You can use baking soda if you prefer.
 (Do NOT use toothpaste!)

 Questions about oil pulling?
 Ask away!
-Have you tried oil pulling?
+Have you tried oil pulling with coconut oil?
 What was your experience?
 Please share in the comments!